forus-labs/cauldron/sugar/README.md

   We rely on code generation to eliminate IO during initialization completely.

 * Sugar has a better memory footprint.
 Other packages often load the entire TZ database into memory.
-We rely on lazy initialization to load only timezones you use, reducing memory footprint.
+We rely on lazy initialization to load only timezones actually used.

 * Sugar offers more than just `ZonedDateTime`.
 It aims to be a one-stop for your date-time needs.
 It offers classes such as `LocalTime` & `Period`, and utilities such as retrieving the ordinal week of the year.